Planidium: Etymology

-The term “planidium” is derived from the Greek language πλανής (planis) meaning “wanderer.”
+The term "planidium" is derived from the Greek language πλανής (planis) meaning "wanderer", the same origin of the word planet.
 The term planula was similarly derived in reference to the wandering larvae of certain Cnidaria.
-Accordingly, “planidium” is the general term for such an adaptation, and it is not limited to any particular species or morphology.
+Accordingly, "planidium" is the general term for such an adaptation, and it is not limited to any particular species or morphology.
 Planidia of different species differ variously from each other in form.

 The first-instar larva in the beetle family Meloidae has three claws on each foot, and is therefore called a triungulin (plural triungula).
-The term is derived from the Latin tri meaning “three,” and ungula meaning “a claw.”
+The term is derived from the Latin tri meaning "three", and ungula meaning "a claw".
 An obsolescent variant triungulus (plural triunguli) may still be encountered.

-For practical purposes of uniform terminology, except where there is some special reason for the use of the more narrowly specific term “triungulin,” it is best to use only the more general term “planidium.”
+For practical purposes of uniform terminology, except where there is some special reason for the use of the more narrowly specific term "triungulin", it is best to use only the more general term "planidium".

 Function and occurrence

 Planidia occur among subsets of the members of several orders, including: Neuroptera, Hymenoptera, Coleoptera, Strepsiptera, and Diptera.
 Examples include: the neuropteran family Mantispidae; the beetle families Meloidae and Ripiphoridae; and the fly families Acroceridae, Bombyliidae, Nemestrinidae, and Tachinidae.
 Among the Hymenoptera examples include the parasitic wasp families Eucharitidae and Perilampidae.
 All Strepsiptera have planidial larvae.

-The term “triungulin,” originally coined in reference to the planidia of the beetle family Meloidae, is commonly applied to similar-looking planidial larvae of other families of beetles or of Strepsiptera.
-It is purely descriptive, and of no theoretical importance as implying any conceptual difference from other planidia.
+The term "triungulin", originally coined in reference to the planidia of the beetle family Meloidae, is commonly applied to similar-looking planidial larvae of other families of beetles or of Strepsiptera.
+It is purely descriptive, and of no theoretical importance; without implying any conceptual difference from other planidia.